njpietrow/Filter.io/README.md

 # Filterio
-Filterio uses facial recognition to apply live video filters.
-By tracking  specific facial features, Filterio can overlay images and content onto your live webcam video feed and display them on the screen.
+Filterio uses facial recognition to overlay images and filters onto a video feed from your webcam.
+By tracking specific facial features like your eyes and nose, Filterio can accurately map images onto the video stream of a face and display the output on a screen.

 ## Functionality & MVPs
 With this application, users will be able to: